 Hi – I’m a Humanist wedding officiant licensed by the Registrar General and the Ontario Humanist Society .
 This means I provide legal, secular wedding ceremonies crafted especially for you.
 I believe you should be able to marry who you want, in the way you want.
 I know that staying true to yourself, your values and your dreams is important when getting married so your ceremony will be personal, special and one that you will cherish after it’s all over.
 Whether you already know exactly what you want to say or if you need a little inspiration I will be your ceremony partner and support.
 I really love what I do and that makes every couple important to me.

 Pop Up Weddings

 The pandemic has derailed many wedding plans.
-But true love is winning out and couples are choosing to have a small intimate ceremony with only their closest friends in a private setting, and moving their plans for the big party until 2021.
-Ask me about my Pop Up Special which includes leading a renewal of your vows at a 2021 celebration.
+But true love is winning out and couples are choosing to have a small intimate ceremony with only their closest friends and family in a private setting.
+Who knows what this summer will bring?
+Flexibility and a positive attitude is key.

 End of Life

 I also offer officiant services for End of Life/Celebration of Life.
 When you lose someone you love it’s very hard to deal with saying goodbye.
 A Humanist officiant can relieve you of the burden of planning what to say and how to celebrate the life of your loved one respectfully and joyfully.

 A little about me

 After a career in communications I decided to take my daughter’s advice and do something that actually had meaning for me.
 I realized that the values of Humanism aligned perfectly with the way I lived my life.
 Being an officiant allows me to provide a non-judgmental service to people at important milestones in their lives, sharing in their joys and sorrows.
 Instead of working on inspirational but impersonal email campaigns, I now get to actually live in the moment, in person, with real people.